Accurate Compost Maturity Testing

 Solvita® puts the key to rapid, reliable compost maturity testing in your hands.
 With no chemistry skills or training, you can get a fast, accurate read on compost stability.
 Use Solvita to help ensure compost quality by providing useful information about the entire composting process:

 - Gauge the end of composting

 Solvita measures two compounds, carbon dioxide (CO2) and ammonia (NH3), which are often connected to volatile compost emissions and can be a predictor of instability.
 Toward the end of composting, low levels of CO2 and ammonia are expected.
 High release of either or both gases indicates an unstable and possibly odorous condition associate with very actively degrading compost.
-The Solvita test measures both gases and makes it easy to interpret results with the Compost Maturity Index that is used to determine where on the scale your soil falls.
-For improved accurate reading, a Digital Color reader may be used.
+The Solvita test measures both gases and makes it easy to interpret results with the Compost Maturity Index that is used to determine where on the scale your compost falls.
+For improved accurate reading, use a Solvita Digital Color reader.

 Why measure both CO2 and NH3?

 Carbon dioxide (CO2) and ammonia (NH3) are the two most common gases released during composting.
 While CO2 alone is odorless and non-toxic, composts with high CO2 respiration have:

 - High heating potential